isb-cgc/readthedocs/docs/source/sections/HowToGetStarted-Analysis.rst

 Getting Started with Analysis
 *****************************

-ISB-CGC enables researchers to analyze cloud-based cancer data through a collection of powerful web-based tools and Google Cloud technologies.
-Learn more about the different analytical methods ISB-CGC users employ on their research projects.
+ISB-CGC enables people to analyze cloud-based cancer data.
+Learn more about the different analytical methods ISB-CGC users can employ.

 Google Cloud Project Setup and Data Access
 ##########################################################